TextureGroup/Texture/docs/_docs/corner-rounding.md

 Movement **underneath the corner** is any movement behind the corner.
 For example, as a rounded-corner collection cell scrolls over a background, the background will move underneath and out from under the corners.

 To describe movement **through the corner,** imagine a small rounded-corner scroll view containing a much larger photo.
-As you zoom and pan the photo inside of the scroll view, the photo will move through the corners of the of the scroll view.
+As you zoom and pan the photo inside of the scroll view, the photo will move through the corners of the scroll view.

 <img src="/static/images/corner-rounding-movement.png" width="60%" height="60%">